Oriental Stair Runners

-Oriental rug runners can be a great way to showcase your stairs and make a statement in your home.
-Sam Presnell of The Rug Gallery talks about how to choose an Oriental rug runner for your staircase.
+Oriental stair runners can be a great way to showcase your stairs and make a statement in your home.
+Sam Presnell of The Rug Gallery talks about how to choose an Oriental runner for your staircase.

 John Maher: Welcome to The Rug Gallery with Sam Presnell.
 The Rug Gallery is an Oriental rug company and carpet store in Cincinnati, Ohio.
 I’m John Maher.
 I’m here with the owner of the Rug Gallery, Sam Presnell.
 Hi, Sam.